yangsu2022/openvino.genai/text_generation/causal_lm/cpp/README.md

 Download 2024.2 release from [OpenVINO™ archives*](https://storage.openvinotoolkit.org/repositories/openvino/packages/).
 If the 2024.2 release is still not available, download [2024.2.0rc2](https://storage.openvinotoolkit.org/repositories/openvino/packages/pre-release/2024.2.0rc2/windows/).
 This OV built package is for C++ OpenVINO pipeline, no need to build the source code.
-Install latest VS2022 for the C++ dependencies and LLM C++ pipeline editing.
+Install latest [Visual Studio 2022 Community](https://visualstudio.microsoft.com/downloads/) for the C++ dependencies and LLM C++ pipeline editing.

 ### Windows